 Service Pages

-Service pages detail individual services for your HVAC company, like air conditioner repair, furnace repair, etc. Each service page targets one service so that Google and other search engines can index your pages accordingly.
-It’s wise to interlink service pages together for an SEO boost.
+Each service page targets a single service, so Google and other search engines can index your pages accordingly.
+Interlinking service pages provides an SEO boost and helps establish sitewide topical authority.

 City Pages